greyhamwoohoo/bootstrapping-ui-automation/src/NetCore-Selenium/README.md

 # .Net Core - Selenium
 Bootstrapping of a bare minimum, opinionated .Net Core Selenium Framework using MsTest, the in-built .Net Core DI Container, Serilog, .runsettings and Visual Studio.

-This framework supports a 'hot-reload' workflow that allows you to run your tests against an existing browser instance: see below for more information.
+This framework supports a 'hot-reload' workflow that allows you to run your tests against an existing browser instance: IE11, Chrome and Edge are supported.
+See below for more information.

 Optional use of Zalenium (dockerized Selenium Grid) via docker or Kubernetes (Minikube only at the moment).